bgkendall/keyboard_mcu_list/README.md

     stores](https://www.aliexpress.com/w/wholesale-RP2040-Pro-Micro.html).
 However, see the
     following note…
  6. **CAUTION**: There are some versions of this board that have incorrectly placed components that result in GPIO26–29 not working.
-One clue to these bad boards is look for silkscreen squares or brackets around components and clearly misaligned components in the [product shots](https://ae01.alicdn.com/kf/S07f83f6089e940089fe4febc34dc59faX.jpg).
+One clue to these bad boards is to look for silkscreen squares or brackets around components and clearly misaligned components in the [product shots](https://ae01.alicdn.com/kf/S07f83f6089e940089fe4febc34dc59faX.jpg).
  7. The [pinout](https://ae01.alicdn.com/kf/S0fb5f9353ac14ab39286c5280e17fae4b.jpg) says “RGB LED”,